Fostering Healthier Workplaces

 Who founded The SouLuna Project?

-Dr. Pilar Vázquez-Vialva, an educational leader and wellness advocate with over 20 years of experience, founded the organization to address mental health challenges, burnout, and systemic inequities in schools, workplaces, and communities.
+Dr. Pilar Vázquez-Vialva, an educational leader and wellness advocate with over 24 years of experience, founded The SouLuna Project to address wellness disparities, burnout, and health and wellness inequities in schools, workplaces, and communities.
+Inspired by both her personal journey and professional experience, she creates healing-centered spaces that empower individuals and communities to reconnect and grow.